2009

 Sunny Shanghai San Bruno Rice Cake

-Style Fried Rice Cake ($6.25) was a good implementation of this classic Dish.
+Style Fried Rice Cake ($6.25) was a good implementation of this classic Dish with nappa cabbage.
 Why do they call it Style?
 Good quantity and flavorful pork.

 Sunny Shanghai San Bruno Turnip Cake